-You must have the permanent right to live and work in the UK without restriction.
-You will automatically have this right if you are a UK/EU/EEA citizen.
+You must have the right to live and work in the UK permanently and without restriction.
+You will automatically have this right if you are a British national or a member of the EC or other states in the EEA (Iceland, Norway, Liechtenstein).
 Commonwealth citizens and foreign nationals may also eligible - please note you must be able to stay here permanently and work without restriction.